ibmecod/bluemix-hue-filebrowser/README.md

 ### 1. Create a Bluemix app with the IBM Analytics for Apache Hadoop Service

-  i. *Note: If you have an existing Bluemix app that you want to bind to the Analytics for Apache Hadoop Service,  skip to Step 7.*  In the Bluemix dashboard click on **CREATE APP**
+  i. *Note: If you have an existing Bluemix app that you want to bind to the Analytics for Apache Hadoop Service,  skip to Step vii.*  In the Bluemix dashboard click on **CREATE APP**
   ii.
 Click on **Web**
   iii.
 Click on **SDK for Node.js**
   iv.
 Click on **CONTINUE**